ElliotDovers/scampr/README.md

 # scampr
-Spatially Correlated, Approximate Modelling of Presences in R
+Spatially Correlated, Approximate Modelling of Point patterns in R

 scampr is an R package that offers a regression-style framework for modelling spatial point patterns (referred to as presence-only data in the ecology) using a log-Gaussian Cox Process (LGCP).